 Third-party services: Opting for one of these services is the hassle-free option.
 You trade flexibility for convenience and peace of mind.
 CircleCI, Travis-CI and Buddy Build are some of the many great options out there.

 Having a CI build machine and an automated process for app deployment may sound like overkill.
 But as your project evolves and your team grows, you will be happy you spent the initial time setting it up.

 For one, team productivity will increase.
 But that is just the tip of the iceberg.
 You will also gain the peace of mind that comes with knowing you are creating a stable, comprehensively tested and easily deployable product.
 You’ll sleep better at night basically.

 I really feel that setting up Continuous Integration is not just suitable, but essential, for many more projects than the Airbnb and Facebooks of this world.
 And I hope that this article has convinced you of as much.

-If I have convinced you of the benefits of CI, great!
-But a note of caution: while correct CI implementation can be beneficial at any stage, it is more complex to implement it into an existing project.
+If I have convinced you of the benefits of Continuous Integration, great!
+But a note of caution: while correct Continuous Integration implementation can be beneficial at any stage, it is more complex to implement it into an existing project.
 So, be extra diligent with your research.